Convert TEXT HADDOCK to 6 (Man Page)

 The 6 file extension refers to Unix Section 6 Manual Pages, which document games and screensavers in Unix-based systems.
 These manual pages, accessible via the "man" command, provide instructions and details about various entertainment programs.
 Originating from the Unix Programmer's Manual developed by Dennis Ritchie and Ken Thompson in 1971, these files offer insights into text-based and graphical games, such as "fortune", "cowsay", and "tetris".

-For advanced customized conversion, use TEXT HADDOCK to 6 (Man Page) tools and click Convert.
+Adjust TEXT HADDOCK to 6 (Man Page) settings with tools, then press Convert.

-Wait for the converter to finish and download your 6 (Man Page) document.
+Wait for the converter to finalize, then access your 6 (Man Page) document.